zlxlty/Enigma_Machine/README.md

 Enigma
 ======

-### This is a simulator of `Enigma Machine` which is a kind of mechanical cipher used by Germany army in the WW2.
+### This is a simulator of `Enigma Machine` --- a classic mechanical cipher used in WW2.

 ****